im14/tiny-bash-mod/README.md

        02     .dynamic .data
        03     .dynamic
        04     .dynamic

 We don't care about security we can load everything in 1 section that's RWX and have just two program headers.
 One LOAD and one DYNAMIC.
 Now we're at 5144 bytes -- a savings of 3712 bytes!
-Section headers (.shstrtab) start at 4568 so removing them saves 576 bytes.
+Once we have our own ld script that discards lots of sections, we don't need that ld flag to remove `.eh_frame` anymore, it's gone.

 ### Holes

-Well I got it down to 413 bytes so there must be a lot more to remove...
 The current program headers:

     Program Headers:
       Type           Offset             VirtAddr           PhysAddr